-4.5.4.2 Negative microscopic.
+- 4.5.4.2 Negative microscopic.
 Single TLC system and GC/MS analysis.
-See 4.6.4 for result reporting.
-4.5.5 Germination total.
-Conclusion should be, "The sample contains XX % viable seeds with the botanical characteristics of marijuana seeds".
+See 4.6.4 for result reporting. - 4.5.5 Germination

 Marijuana seeds without THC are only controlled if they are fertile.
 The germination test should only be performed if it has been determined that the seeds do not contain THC.
 Note In determining the presence of THC, soaking the seeds for up to thirty minutes in petroleum ether/hexane, does not affect germination rates.